GregDoming/movietakehome/README.md

   - API calls are cached for 10 minutes.

 - **State Management:**
   - Using the provider pattern with React context.
+Not neccesary for requirements but nice to have assuming app will grow.

 ## API Integration